Alexander Morozov (artist)

-Alexander Alexandrovich Morozov (Александр Александрович Морозов; born on 22 Mars 1974 in Voroshylovhrad (Luhansk), Ukrainian SSR, Soviet Union) is a contemporary artist.
-Painter, author of objects, installations and research projects.

-Alexander Morozov's artistic practice revolves around the theme of the disappearance of cultural memory, with a focus on recreating lost masterpieces through the reconstruction of artifacts lost during military operations.
+Alexander Alexandrovich Morozov (Александр Александрович Морозов; born 22 March 1974 in Voroshylovhrad, Ukrainian SSR, Soviet Union) is a contemporary artist.
+Morozov's artistic practice revolves around the theme of the disappearance of cultural memory, with a focus on recreating lost masterpieces through the reconstruction of artifacts lost during military operations.
 The main medium used in their work is through the restoration of artworks and artifacts, aiming to establish continuity in memory disrupted by war or catastrophes.

 Life

 Education

-Luhansk Art College (Artistic practice in Lviv), Ukraine (1989-1994).

-Academy of Fine Arts in St. Petersburg, Russia (1996-2002).

-Educational program in ProArte Institute ‘Practicum.
-New Technology in Contemporary Art’ (Prof. Alexey Shulgin) St Petersburg, Russia (1999-2000).
+Morozov attended Luhansk Art College (with an artistic practice in Lviv), Ukraine (1989–1994), the Imperial Academy of Arts in St. Petersburg, Russia, (1996–2002), and an educational program in ProArte Institute ‘Practicum.
+New Technology in Contemporary Art’ in St. Petersburg (1999–2000).

-The artist became famous for the conceptual project Birds’ Flight Records, shown in Russia, Estonia, Latvia, Ukraine, France, Germany.
+Morozov is known for the conceptual project Birds’ Flight Records, shown in Russia, Estonia, Latvia, Ukraine, France, Germany.
 The project documented the timing and trajectories of birds flying in the surrounding landscape.
 Among his prominent projects are The Black Book and Icons series.
-The first explored the disappearance of cultural memory, recreating the artefacts lost during the war.
+The first explored the disappearance of cultural memory, recreating the artifacts lost during the war.
 The second focused on paintings with everyday subjects made in the egg tempera technique, characteristic of European art in the 15th–17th centuries.

 He participated in the 11th Krasnoyarsk Museum Biennale (2015), the 3rd Ural Industrial Biennale of Contemporary Art (2015), the 6th Moscow Biennale of Contemporary Art (2015), and the parallel and public programmes for Manifesta 10, the European Biennale of Contemporary Art (2014, St Petersburg).
-Nominee of the Artaward International Strabag Prize (Austria, 2013), and the Sergey Kuryokhin Contemporary Art Award (St Petersburg, 2013), Nominee of the 12th Kandinsky Prize in the nomination "Project of the Year" (2019).
-Winner of the Sergey Kuryokhin Contemporary Art Award (2018) in the Best Visual Project category.
-Finalist of the 13th Kandinsky Prize in the nomination "Project of the Year" for the project Dystopia Station (2021).
+He was a nominee for the Artaward International Strabag Prize (Austria, 2013), the Sergey Kuryokhin Contemporary Art Award (St Petersburg, 2013), and the 12th Kandinsky Prize with the nomination "Project of the Year" (2019).
+He won the Sergey Kuryokhin Contemporary Art Award (2018) in the Best Visual Project category.
+He was a finalist for the 13th Kandinsky Prize with the nomination "Project of the Year" for the project Dystopia Station (2021).